johnshaff/Azure-Storage/README.md

 ### 3. `blob-download.ps1`

 This script downloads blobs from a storage container in Azure to a local folder.
 It retrieves the storage account and downloads the specified blob to a designated directory.

+### 4. `calculate-total-blobsize.ps1`

+Calculates the total size of blobs in all containers in a specified Azure storage account.